oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 ---
 ### Unsupported overrides

-**IMPORTANT: The operator does not support custom overrides in the following areas.**
+**IMPORTANT: The operator does not support customer-provided overrides in the following areas.**

 * Domain topology (cluster members)
 * Network channel listen address, port, and enabled configuration